 Body Language, Victim Selection, and Presenting a Powerful Self

-Self defense requires physical techniques, of course.
 In any attack, one needs to know how to escape common positions and grabs, to create space between themselves and the attacker, and run when they can.
 Although learning how to fight is extremely useful, it is a reactive measure.
 What many people don’t know is that there are simple preventative measures we can take to decrease our chances of being targeted.
 These break down into three categories:

 1. Situational awareness: how to be better aware of your surroundings, and how to navigate the world smartly and safety.